 Steps for Creating a Custom Search

-> - Choosing the custom search page
+- Choose the custom search page

-> - Setting up the custom search form
+- Set-up the custom search form

-> - Designing the custom search results
+- Design the custom search results

-> Before you create the custom search, you should create the custom post types, custom fields and taxonomy to search on.
+Before you create the custom search, you should create the custom post types, custom fields and taxonomy to search on.
 It is also a good idea to create some test content so that you can see how your search works.

 Different websites need to have a custom search in different places.
 Toolset lets you turn any kind of page into a custom search page.
 There is a slightly different workflow for adding custom searches to different pages, so you should first choose the kind of page where you want to display your custom search.

 Custom search for the site’s homepage